dtn7/dtn7zero/README.md

 ```
 Further examples for the 'simple' API can be found under `./examples` in the GitHub repository.

-For a deeper dive into the underlying concepts and the fully fletched dtn implementation, take a look at the
+For a deeper dive into the underlying concepts and the full-fledged dtn implementation, take a look at the
-`dtn7zero.api` module implementation and the tests under `./tests`.
+`dtn7zero.api` module implementation and the tests under `./test`.

 ## MicroPython Installation Guide
+Installation has been successfully tested on Windows and Linux (x86_64 and arm64).
+The required
+[mpy-cross](https://pypi.org/project/mpy-cross/) has been shown to have installation issues on Mac M1s
+under Mac OS X and may have to be built and installed manually.

 This whole project was tested on an ESP32 (GENERIC) and this installation guide is tailored for the ESP32.
 If you plan to use another microcontroller you might need to do adjustments
 (most certainly the MicroPython installation, and the MPY_MARCH in esp-deployment.py).